Find a Schizophrenia Therapist

 1015 15th Street Northwest, Washington, District of Columbia 20005

 Derrick Brooks is a Psychiatrist in Washington, District of Columbia and has been in practice for 5 years.
-They treat Schizophrenia, Grief and Loss, Peer Difficulties.
+They treat Schizophrenia, Bipolar Disorder, Obsessive-Compulsive Personality.

 I offer services to those seeking a physician with insight and experience in treating individuals from various ethnic and socioeconomic backgrounds.